waveform80/picamera/docs/api_mmalobj.rst

          frame     640x480@30fps         640x480@30fps    frame     640x480@30fps         640x480@30fps        frame

-Apparently the MMAL camera component is outputting RGB data (which is extremely large) to a "py.transform" component, which draws our cross on the buffer and passes it onto the renderer again as RGB.
+Apparently the MMAL camera component is outputting RGB data (which is extremely large) to a "py.transform" component, which draws our cross-hair on the buffer and passes it onto the renderer again as RGB.
 This is part of the inefficiency alluded to above: RGB is a very large format (compared to I420 which is half its size, or OPQV which is tiny) so we're shuttling a *lot* of data around here.
 Expect this to drop frames at higher resolutions or framerates.